-We recommend trying a plunger first, it will probably work any shallow clog out.
-I find that it’s hard to get the plunger to make a seal on the low flow toilets that are in homes these days.
+Just a quick tip that before you try to use a toilet auger, we recommend trying a plunger first, it will probably work any shallow clog out.
+I do find that it’s hard to get the plunger to make a seal on the low flow toilets that are in homes these days.

 Is a toilet auger the same as a snake?

 No. Toilet augers are shorter and built with thicker, rotating cords that are designed with a special head to grab onto foreign objects in your toilet.
 We explain the differences below so you know why you should use a toilet auger on your toilet and drain augers on your drains.
 Be prepared for any clogs by owning a toilet auger and a plunger (for the easy clogs).